vprusso/good_matrices/README.md

 sudo apt-get install libfftw3-dev
 ```

+If on a ComputeCanada instance, this would be invoked by `module load fftw`.

 You must have the `coreutils` package installed.

 On OSX, you can install this package via `brew` as such: